cen4010-s2021-g04/M1/README.md

 **Connects people during social distancing**

-&nbsp;&nbsp;&nbsp;-&nbsp;The initial purpose of this web app is to bridge the disconnect between everyday people during these trying times
-&nbsp;&nbsp;&nbsp;&nbsp;of living in a pandemic.
+&nbsp;&nbsp;&nbsp;-&nbsp;The initial purpose of this web app is to bridge the disconnect between everyday people during these trying times of living in a pandemic.

 **Connects the user to their contacts based on free time**